aavegotchi/aavegotchi-wiki/posts/en/staking.md

 There are two ways to stake: (1) staking GHST tokens, and/or (2) staking Uniswap GHST-ETH LP tokens.

+*Note: Pre-sale GHST tokens cannot be staked until they are unlocked.*

 ### Staking GHST tokens
 This is the most straightforward way to stake GHST tokens.
 Head over to the [staking user interface](https://aavegotchi.com/stake).
 It will look like the image below.